Learn More and ApplyJournalism (MA)

 Outside Electives

-With approval from the graduate program director, students can take up to three relevant elective courses from other Communication graduate programs, or relevant graduate elective courses from outside of Communication.
+With approval from the graduate program director, students can apply up to two relevant elective courses from other Communication graduate programs, or relevant graduate elective courses from outside of Communication toward their Journalism electives.

 The graduate concentration in Latino Media & Communication is comprised of at least three graduate courses drawn from the areas of advertising, journalism, media and cinema studies, multicultural communication, organizational communication and public relations.
 Graduate students in any of the College of Communication Master of Arts programs can elect to complete the Latino Media & Communication concentration.
 Students may need to use outside electives to complete this concentration.